Enterprise Apps

 Quip’s sidebar now serves as a workflow tool.

-Quip also introduced colorful new menus that adapt to fit the work users are doing in documents, spreadsheets or checklists.
-Information and items users need are displayed up front.
+Quip also introduced colorful new menus that adapt to users’ work in documents, spreadsheets, or checklists.
+Information and items users need are displayed upfront.

 Quip’s new user experience and Quip checklists are available now for all Quip users at no extra charge.